 Provide education and training to make sure all program staff recognize and understand issues related to bullying, are prepared to prevent it, and can respond appropriately when it occurs.
 Lasting systemic change requires regular, ongoing opportunities for assessing and dealing with bullying prevention.
 Be sure to include personnel, such as playground monitors, bus drivers, and custodians, who staff areas where bullying is more likely to occur.

+Involve parents.
 The cooperation and support of parents is essential to creating a bully-free environment in your program, and extending it to families and communities.
 Regular communication with parents will help to support children’s developing beliefs and skills.
 Keep parents informed when a bullying incident occurs, and encourage them to contact program staff if they think a child is being bullied or is bullying.
 This sends the message that you take bullying seriously, and it elicits their cooperation and support.
 Share this toolkit and your program’s policies with parents, and invite them to participate in bullying prevention workshops.